Cyndi-24/Stroke-Risk-Prediction/README.md

 Distribution of Medical Features

-Insight:The distribution of both hypertension and heart disease are heavily skewed towards 0 as a result of the class imbalance  and this was addressed during the modelling Phase using SMOTE
+Insight:The distribution of both hypertension and heart disease are heavily skewed towards 0 as a result of the class imbalance  and this was addressed during the modelling phase using SMOTE.

+#Machine Learning